Goodhart’s Law

 Next Steps

 Implementing awareness of Goodhart’s Law requires strategic thinking and continuous monitoring.
-Think of it as developing a more sophisticated measurement ecosystem:
+Think of it as developing a more sophisticated measurement ecosystem.
+Begin by auditing your current metrics and their effects.
+Notice where people might optimize for the measure rather than the intended outcome.
+Then, identify potential gaming behaviors that could undermine your goals.

 Where it Came From